 Female American cockroaches make protective cases for their eggs.
 These cases are capsule-shaped.
 After forming a capsule, the roach deposits it in a warm, humid area.
 An average American roach egg capsule contains about 16 eggs.

 When the eggs hatch, the tiny nymphs come out of the capsule.
 As they grow, the baby cockroaches shed their skins.
 If there is plenty of food, American cockroaches can develop from egg to adult in as little as 5½ months.

 What is the behavior and diet of American cockroaches?

 Both male and female American cockroaches can fly.
 The wings develop when the roaches become adults.

-American cockroaches normally live outdoors.
+American cockroaches in New York normally live outdoors.
 They prefer warm, damp areas like flowerbeds, and under mulch.
 In many parts of the United States people call them “palmetto bugs” because they live on trees.
 American cockroaches are very common in sewer systems of many American cities.